Who we are

 Since inception, the foundation has committed more than $12.9 million in grant funding to 95 charity partners to deliver practical health programs.
 Our corpus is invested, and the balance at June 2015 was $21.5 million.

 Whilst nib foundation is a separate legal entity governed by an independent Board of Directors, we retain close ties with our founder nib health funds.
 The foundation operates from nib's head office in Newcastle where we receive significant operational and in-kind support, allowing us to keep our overheads low and maximise the funding we allocate each year for community health benefit.

 Our grant programs

-Each year, we aim to provide up to $2 million in funding to support a range of National Partners and Community Partners.
+Each year, we aim to provide up to $2 million in funding to support a range of Multi-Year Partners and Community Partners.

-- Programs must have the opportunity to scale and replicate
+- Programs must have the potential to scale, replicate and be evaluated

-- Open application-based annual Community Grant round held mid-year
+- Competitive application-based annual Community Grant round held mid-year

 See our Funding page for more information about our grants.